Digital-Defiance/BrightChain-old/README.md

 # BrightChain
+A Lightweight BlockChain- LightChain based on a Brightnet Blockstore- BrightChain.
+All the benefits of blockchain dApps and contracts without the mining and waste.
+Unlimited storage for everyone, and a mathematically reinforced and moderated community that will last for the ages.

 - BrightChain Engine in C#/.Net 6 (Currently requires VS 2022 Preview, or IntelliJ Rider)
 - BrightNet BlockStore and API for BrightChain: The Revolution(ary) Network
 - The new wiki: https://github.com/The-Revolution-Network/BrightChain/wiki (old will be rewritten/migrated)